 Methodology Consulting Services (MCS)

-CRF's Methodological Consulting Services (MCS) provides consultation in study design and statistical analysis to CRF affiliates.
+CRF's Methodological Consulting Services (MCS) provides consultation in study design and statistical analysis.
 MCS has particular expertise in methods for analyzing non-experimental data that arise in studies of families and dyads, with an emphasis on multilevel modeling, structural equation modeling, and analysis of nested and longitudinal data.
 It also offers consultation on logistic regression, and multivariate analysis of variance (MANOVA).
 MCS offers consulting in all stages of research, including design, sampling, measurement, and analysis.

 Consulting services are provided by a team of faculty, CRF staff, and advanced graduate students.
 Dr. Aline Sayer oversees the consulting services and provides direct consultation, as well as on going supervision of the other members of the team.